Shreeja-AirMetro/Github-Notes/Notes/NTN.md

 Indexing - MAC id is diff in Omnet++
 TN Sending CBR packet to Vehicle
-TN inter handover happens to TN gnode B
+TN inter handover happens to TN gnode B disconnected from TN - Connect Mode and Master id becomes 0 when No BS is connected during disconnection CBR is paused wait for Brdcast message from Sat
+Server sends packet to UPF NTN
+Issue: UPF to Gateway  - to Satellite - Because no resource CQI is 0 - Channel model